timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-08-29
+# Objectives for Today 2024-08-30

-- One Year since Full Time Indie Announcement!
-- Update the Key Performance Indicators of the adventure
-- Update the weekly plans for Week #35
+- Physics work, diving into something physical.
-- Video production for Slipping on Eggs story.
+- Maybe some Video production for Slipping on Eggs story.
 - Web Dev??
 Creating a Blog / Roadmap page for Trailing Brakes
 - Moving forward the best I can...